Wind-WindKids/winding/winding.md

 ```
 ![My First Winding](assets/my_first_winding.jpg)

 Initially, with simple images and slides, you don't need specialized tooling.
-Provide a prompt like this: `Please illuminate this markdown.` into [ChatGPT](https://chatgpt.com) or another capable generative AI.
+Provide a prompt like this: `Please, illuminate this markdown.` into [ChatGPT](https://chatgpt.com) or another capable generative AI.
+With larger projects, you can use projects, copilots and the `illuminate` command from the [Winding Python module](https://pypi.org/project/winding/).

 ## Key Benefits
 - **Efficient**: Complex projects can be [completed in days instead of months](https://wind.kids)